the-maldridge/locksmith/APIDESIGN.md

 Adding a peer makes it available for the network to use.
-Depending on the setup of the network, anyone may be able to add a key, or it may require the `add` permission for the given network.
+Depending on the setup of the network, anyone may be able to add a key, or it may require the `register` permission for the given network.
 Once you have added the key it will by default be staged; again, the network may be configured to automatically approve and/or activate the new key.

 ```
 $ curl -X POST \